Vinitha-17/bankaccount/README.md

-I have completed the bank system management using devops and implemented in azure pipilines
+I have completed the bank system management using devops and implemented in azure pipelines
 # bankaccount